davidlarrimore/openwebui-chat-analyzer/readme.md

 ## Configuration

 1. Copy `.env.example` to `.env`.
-2. Adjust values as needed:
+2. Configure backend connectivity:
-   - `OWUI_API_BASE_URL` – URL the Streamlit UI should use.
-Use `http://localhost:8502` for local runs or `http://backend:8502` when using Docker Compose.
+   - `OWUI_API_BASE_URL` – Primary URL the Streamlit UI should hit (`http://localhost:8502` locally, `http://backend:8502` for Docker Compose).
+   - `OWUI_API_FALLBACKS` – Optional comma-separated list of backup URLs the frontend will try before surfacing an error.
    - `OWUI_API_ALLOWED_ORIGINS` – Comma-separated list of origins permitted to call the FastAPI backend.
    - `OWUI_DATA_DIR` – Directory where default exports live (relative to the project root).
+3. (Optional) Prefill the Direct Connect form:
+   - `OWUI_DIRECT_HOST` – Default Open WebUI base URL shown on the Load Data page.
+   - `OWUI_DIRECT_API_KEY` – Optional API token that appears in the Direct Connect form (stored only in your local `.env`).
+4. (Optional) Tune the summarizer:
+   - `SUMMARY_MAX_CHARS` / `SALIENT_K` – Control headline length and how many salient utterances feed the LLM.
+   - `EMB_MODEL` – Sentence-transformer used to pick salient lines (`sentence-transformers/all-MiniLM-L6-v2` by default).
+   - `OPENAI_BASE_URL`, `OPENAI_API_KEY`, `OPENAI_MODEL` – OpenAI-compatible completion endpoint used for headline generation.
+Defaults work with `ollama serve` listening on port 11434.
-3. Restart the backend (and Streamlit) after changing environment variables.
+5. Restart the backend (and Streamlit) after changing environment variables.
+The first summarizer run will download embeddings locally.

 ## Input Data

+Load data through either workflow:

+- **Direct Connect** – Use the **Load Data → Direct Connect** panel to point the analyzer at a live Open WebUI deployment.
+Provide the base URL (for example `http://localhost:3000`) and an API key; the backend will pull chats and users via `/api/v1/openwebui/sync`, persist them locally, and kick off the summarizer.
-- `all-chats-export-*.json` from Open WebUI: Admin Panel → **Settings → Data & Privacy → Export All Chats**
-- Optional `users.csv` from Admin Panel → **Settings → Database → Export Users** — needs `user_id` and a name column
-- Place files in `data/` for the backend to auto-load on startup or upload them through the interface; uploads are forwarded to the API and stored under `uploads/`
+- **File Uploads / Local Directory** – Export `all-chats-export-*.json` from Open WebUI (Admin Panel → **Settings → Data & Privacy → Export All Chats**) and optionally `users.csv` (Admin Panel → **Settings → Database → Export Users** with `user_id` plus a display column).
+Drop the files in `data/` for automatic loading on startup or upload them on the Load Data page.
+Uploaded artifacts live under `uploads/`.

 ## Quick Start